5 AI Tools for Excel That Will Save You Hours Every Week

 Excel is still the undisputed king of spreadsheets.
 But for many teams, it's also where time goes to die.

 Studies consistently show that office workers spend an hour or more per day in Excel, with finance, operations, and analytics users often logging 12–15 hours per week inside spreadsheets (LondonLovesBusiness.com).
-And most of that time isn't spent making decisions—it's spent cleaning data, fixing formulas, rebuilding pivot tables, and copying the same data over and over again.
+And most of that time isn't spent making decisions.
+It's spent cleaning data, fixing formulas, rebuilding pivot tables, and copying the same data over and over again.

-AI is finally changing that.
+AI tools for Excel are finally changing that.

 Today's AI tools don't replace Excel.
-They remove the most painful parts of using it—especially for business users who don't want to become spreadsheet engineers just to get answers.
+They remove the most painful parts of using it, especially for business users who don't want to become spreadsheet engineers just to get answers.

 Below are the 5 best AI tools for Excel and spreadsheet workflows, starting with the one designed to move teams beyond Excel altogether.